Compare Smart Home Hubs

 As smart home automation becomes more popular, more companies integrate smart home solutions.
 Nowadays, it’s easy to control your home remotely from your smartphone.
 But as it becomes more …

-With a great variety of smart home systems, it might be difficult to choose the right one for your home.
-Insteon has been selling smart home appliances since 2012. …
+So, there’s a lot of smart home systems, and it might be a bit difficult to choose the right one for your home.
+Today we’ll compare two systems and …